21a31a0555/Advanced-Image-Processing-and-Customization-using-OpenCV/README.md

 Advanced Image Processing and Customization using OpenCV

-Matter: Developed an advanced image processing project using OpenCV, featuring edge detection, object recognition, and performance optimization techniques.
+Description: Developed an advanced image processing project using OpenCV, featuring edge detection, object recognition, and performance optimization techniques.

 Impact: Allowed users to input their own images and customize the image processing techniques applied, resulting in improved image processing speed and accuracy.